 I just absolutely loved biology and was fascinated by the rather morbid aspect of infectious disease.
 I knew I didn’t want to be a doctor and so, rather than study the human side of disease, I thought I’d study the bugs that caused disease instead to see if I could do something to prevent the illnesses they caused.

 Not many universities offered a straight BSc (Hons) Microbiology course and none offered microbiology with a placement - so it was very clear where I was going to study!
 Also, whilst I was absolutely clear on the subject I wanted to study, I didn’t have a clue what I wanted to do as a career, so the placement option was going to be key for me.

 Some of my fondest memories were of the lecturers I was taught by – and it just demonstrated how passion and enthusiasm for their subject can be so infectious.
 There is no way I would have thought I could be so interested in fungi, but spending an hour with Professor Maurice Moss left you transfixed about the subject and wanting to get out in a field searching for mushrooms to draw – sad but true!

-It’s the same advice I give my own children who are now at university – try and enjoy every moment of your time there, the academic life, the social life, the new things you can try and the new people you can meet.
+Try and enjoy every moment of your time there, the academic life, the social life, the new things you can try and the new people you can meet.
 The key thing is striking the right balance between these!
 You only realise later in life how formative your time at university is and so make the most of the opportunity it gives you.